vertelab/odoodbmigration/README.md

   * product.pricelist.item

 ### Step 1: Configuration
-The code to migrate the objects are in the migrate_objects/ directory. \
+The code to migrate the objects are in the migrate_objects/ directory.

-In `configuration.py` you need to change the IP, database name, and credentials of the source and target. \
+In `configuration.py` you need to change the IP, database name, and credentials of the source and target.

 ### Step 2: Run the scripts in the following order
+(actually only 1. needs to be done first, the order of the other scripts are irrelevant)
 1. `set_external_id.py`
 2. `set_product_category.py`
 3. `set_product_pricelist_item.py`